-By the time they got to Get Thee Behind Me Satan I'd been hoping for the this is our last song line for at least three songs and still had to wait till When I'm With You I'm Not All There for them to finally leave the stage and let DJ Ransom back onto the wheels of steel for some musical relief.
+By the time they got to Get Thee Behind Me Satan I'd been hoping for the "this is our last song" line for at least three songs and still had to wait till When I'm With You I'm Not All There for them to finally leave the stage and let DJ Ransom back onto the wheels of steel for some musical relief.

-Was the next song called Stand Back probably not but it still sounded really tight and cool, Then David Giles switched to Accordion for a rollicking version of The Butcher and Mrs Shaw before they finished their set with another really cool version of Michael and I really wish they had time for a few more songs.
+Was the next song called Stand Back?
+Probably not but it still sounded really tight and cool, Then David Giles switched to Accordion for a rollicking version of The Butcher and Mrs Shaw before they finished their set with another really cool version of Michael and I really wish they had time for a few more songs.

 Timing Is Everything has some cool lyrics from Hawk Soold over the rock solid backing that had a few nice flights of guitar flourishes in it.The title track of Psychic reader was next and sounded really great live I kept expecting it to morph into Spacemen 3's Take Me To The Other Side but instead they take us on a slightly different ride to that.

 Then it was time for Hawk to get all confessional on Connecting as Bengt Alm's bass and Olov Oqvists drums really power it along as Hawk lays out just how he's connecting.
 Shame The Devil had some stellar guitar work from Anders that Hawks rhythm playing underpinned nicely as they really took flight as another relationship lay shattered on the floor.

-They played the encore at The Plastic Strikes or was it The Lucky Pals either way they were joined on stage by MG Boulter and David Giles for a couple of well-chosen covers the first of which was Townes Van Zants Colorado Girl that was full of emotion and David's keyboards battling with Anders guitar worked really well.
+They played the encore at The Plastic Strikes or was it The Lucky Pals either way they were joined on stage by MG Boulter and David Giles for a couple of well-chosen covers the first of which was Townes Van Zandt's Colorado Girl that was full of emotion and David's keyboards battling with Anders guitar worked really well.